ACl365/england-environmental-justice-analysis/README.md

 ## Introduction: The Challenge & Project Aim

-Environmental injustice poses a significant public health challenge in England, where socioeconomically disadvantaged communities frequently experience disproportionately high levels of air pollution (e.g., NO₂, PM2.5).
+Environmental injustice poses a significant public health challenge in England, where socioeconomically disadvantaged communities frequently experience disproportionately high levels of air pollution (e.g., <dfn title="Nitrogen Dioxide">NO₂</dfn>, <dfn title="Particulate Matter < 2.5 micrometers">PM2.5</dfn>).
 This unequal burden is strongly linked to adverse health outcomes, particularly respiratory conditions, deepening existing health inequalities.

 This project moves beyond simple correlations to provide a rigorous, multi-method analysis of this critical nexus. **The aim is to identify specific areas and populations most vulnerable to the combined impacts of pollution and deprivation, quantify the associational link with respiratory health, and provide data-driven evidence to inform targeted, equitable policy interventions.**